laurentpayot/floweret/README.md

 add('5', 1); // Type error: Argument number 1 (5) should be of type Number instead of String.
 ```

-**NB**: For later on, all examples will be on CoffeeScript :coffee:
+**Note**: For later on, all examples will be on CoffeeScript :coffee:

 Type syntax
 -----------